jychen1111/jychen1111.github.io/_pages/home.md

 </div>

 My name is Junyi Chen.
-I am currently a third-year master’s student at Shanghai Jiao Tong University, affiliated with the **[Center for Future Media & Human-Machine Communication](https://cfmhmc.github.io/)** in the School of Media and Communication, and advised by **[Prof. Yi Mou](https://cfmhmc.github.io/yimou.github.io/)**.
+I am currently a first-year Ph.D. student at Shanghai Jiao Tong University, affiliated with the **[Center for Future Media & Human-Machine Communication](https://cfmhmc.github.io/)** in the School of Media and Communication, and advised by **[Prof. Yi Mou](https://cfmhmc.github.io/yimou.github.io/)**.

 My research centers on human-machine communication and examines <span class="keyword-blue">AIGC, human-computer interaction, and broader media effects from socio-political perspectives</span>.
 My work has been published in leading SSCI journals such as *Technology in Society*, *Public Understanding of Science* and *Journal of Information Technology & Politics*.